Certificate in Research Administration

 Six Steps to Completing the Certificate

-- Review the CORE Certificate Curriculum Guide webpage to understand the requirements for the Certificate in Research Administration.
+- Review the certificate curriculum guide webpage to understand the requirements for the Certificate in Research Administration.
+Note that as of July 6, 2024, due to FT impacts, requirements may be changing.

 - Enroll in the Certificate in Research Administration by registering on the CORE registration page.